 8. Surprise and delight

 Provide unexpected rewards, prizes, or surprises to create a positive emotional response.
-Consider including hidden gems or Easter eggs that users can discover.
+Small, unexpected joys—an Easter egg or a friendly message—can make people smile and share.

 9. Tell stories